 Q6.
 What is component testing?

 Ans: Suppose in one software, there are 10 components.
-In this type of testing, the team tests each component thoroughly before test it as a whole, called component testing.
+In this type of testing, the team tests each component thoroughly before testing it as a whole, called component testing.

 Q7.
 What are the different methodologies in Agile Development Model?

 - Agile Modeling